typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/naming-convention.md

 This rule allows you to enforce conventions for any identifier, using granular selectors to create a fine-grained style guide.
 By default, it enforces nothing.

-### Note - this rule only needs type information in specfic cases, detailed below
+### Note - this rule only needs type information in specific cases, detailed below

 ## Options